UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 #### Create train, validation, and test datasets
 After you get the noise sample datasets, you need first trim your original and noise sample into audio clips.
-In this project, we set the audio clips is 5s long period.
+In this project, we set the audio clips is **5s** long period.
 You can set any period time depending on your project.
-To trim the original and noise sample, you could directly run preprocessing_audio_split.ipynb.
+To trim the original and noise sample, you could directly run [preprocessing_audio_split.ipynb](https://github.com/UCLA-ECE209AS-2018W/Weikun-Zhengshuang/blob/master/preprocessing_audio_split.ipynb).

 Next, you need to prepare the train, validation, and test datasets.
 To do that, we directly create a .csv file to record each original and noise audio 5s clip file path (here, we name it as origal_noise_pairs).
 In this way, after we record all pairs of original and noise audio, we can shuffle each pair in .csv and split into train, validation, and test datasets.
-To save all file pairs and shuffle it, you can run preprocessing_split_train_test.ipynb.
+To save all file pairs and shuffle it, you can run [preprocessing_split_train_test.ipynb](https://github.com/UCLA-ECE209AS-2018W/Weikun-Zhengshuang/blob/master/preprocessing_split_train_test.ipynb).
 In the project, we use 60% for training, 20% for validation, and 20% for testing.

-### Network training and testing
+### Model
 ------